getgud-io/getgud-docs/sdk-commands.md

 ## Getting Started

-Set the environment variables `GETGUD_TITLE_ID` and `GETGUD_PRIVATE_KEY` with the Title Id and Private Key you received from Getgud.io, or use them as arguments for StartGame. (multiple title support available below)
+Set the environment variables `GETGUD_TITLE_ID` and `GETGUD_PRIVATE_KEY` with the Title Id and Private Key you received from Getgud.io, or use them as arguments for StartGame.

 Include the following header file: